EAD-EEM/VFSPipe/README.md

 The path to a folder containing the executables for PRZM, VFSMOD, and VVWM is required.
 The list of soil texture classes is no longer required as it is coded into the project.

-The path to a folder containing .zts files with the initial soil moisture conditions for the VFS for the scenario is still required.
+The path to a folder containing .zts files with the initial soil moisture conditions for the VFS for the scenario is no longer required.

 ## Theta .zts

 VFSMod requires the initial soil moisture of the VFS at the start of each precipitation event, as well as the moisture content to calculate degradation between precipitation events.
-The very clever people at Waterborne figured out that you can get PRZM to output this in the .zts file.
-Since it is chemical independent, PRZM only needs to be run one time for each meteorological data file, so these .zts files are stored in a separate folder.
-Should scenarios be added, there's a julia function to make this easier.
+VFSPipe now automatically generates this file so it need not be created manually.

 ## Future Improvements

 Short Term

- - add checks for proper .zts file for theta (precedent moisture condition)
- - add output files comparing vvwm concentrations before and after VFSMOD run, both complete, and summary
- - add creation of the precedent moisture .zts into the main loop, since the PRZM run takes only a few seconds
+ -

 Long Term
  - add ability to loop through scenarios, similar to a PWC scenario batch run